key4hep/Gaudi/GaudiRelease/doc/manual/code-style.md

 The tool [autopep8](https://pypi.python.org/pypi/autopep8) can be used to fix the code, and if available it is used by the same helpers that we provide for `clang-format`.

-To avoid massive changes that are only changing the format of files, we encourage developers and contributors to apply the format rules to the files they modify.
+To avoid that the rules are not followed, an automatic test is run on the merge requests to verify that they were applied, so developers and contributors are encouraged to apply the format rules to the files they modify.

 Formatting the code